akshayreddykotha/sql-data-exploration-project/README.md

 Check your queries using this file [AdvancedJoins_PerformanceTuning_12_Union.sql](https://github.com/akshayreddykotha/sql-data-exploration-project/blob/master/AdvancedJoins_PerformanceTuning_12_Union.sql).

+### Subqueries
+These are an integral part of queries in SQL without which complex queries don't exist.

+*Trivia*:
+1. Most commonly used in WHERE, then SELECT and FROM.
+2. Sometimes subqueries are also seen within ON while joining two tables.

 New queries are always welcome :).
 Ping to collaborate and contribute.

 Thanks to [Derek](https://www.linkedin.com/in/dereksteer/) from [MODE Analytics](https://modeanalytics.com) for hosting such a concept-wise outline of what all an SQL aspirant needs to know and learn about.
 Cheers to [Udacity](https://classroom.udacity.com)!